spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 * The `UnityClient` worker should display a visual representation for each health pack, based on whether the health pack is currently "active".
 * The `UnityGameLogic` worker should react to collisions with players, check whether they are injured, and consume the health pack if they are.

-### Creating GameObject representations
+### Create GameObject representations

-The FPS starter project uses the SpatialOS GDK's MonoBehaviour workflow, which is the familiar way of working with Unity Engine.
+The FPS Starter Project uses the SpatialOS GDK's MonoBehaviour workflow, which is the familiar way of working with Unity.
+(Note that the GDK offers both a [MonoBehaviour and ECS workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).)

 In the MonoBehaviour workflow you can associate a Unity prefab with your entity type, with separate prefabs for your `UnityClient` and `UnityGameLogic` workers.
 All entity prefabs should be added to `Assets/Fps/Resources/Prefabs/UnityClient` and `Assets/Fps/Resources/Prefabs/UnityGameLogic` respectively.

-The FPS starter project uses the "GDK GameObject Creation" package which handles the instantiation of GameObjects to represent SpatialOS entities.
+The FPS Starter Project uses the "GDK GameObject Creation" package which handles the instantiation of GameObjects to represent SpatialOS entities.
 This tracks associations between entities and prefabs by matching their `Metadata` component's metadata string to the names of prefabs in the `Assets/Fps/Resources/Prefabs/` directory.
 If the worker receives information about a new SpatialOS entity then the GameObject Creation package immediately instantiates a GameObject of the appropriate type to represent that entity.

 <%(#Expandable title="What are the 'Authoritative' and 'NonAuthoritative' sub-folders for?")%>The `Assets/Fps/Resources/Prefabs/UnityClient/` folder contains two sub-folders, `Authoritative` and `NonAuthoritative`, and _both_ of them contain a `Player` prefab!

-The FPS starter project has some custom logic specific to its `Player` entities.
+The FPS Starter Project has some custom logic specific to its `Player` entities.
 When creating your own entity prefabs for the `UnityClient` worker you can put them directly into `Assets/Fps/Resources/Prefabs/UnityClient/`.

-If you are interested in why the FPS starter project named those sub-directories `Authoritative` and `NonAuthoritative`, it relates to write-access for components on the entity.
+If you are interested in why the FPS Starter Project named those sub-directories `Authoritative` and `NonAuthoritative`, it relates to write-access for components on the entity.

 At any point in time a single entity may be known about by multiple workers, even of the same type.
 In a large game you might have multiple `UnityGameLogic` workers.
 These often overlap, which means that they both "know about" some of the same entities.
 However, only **one** of those workers can have write-access permissions to components on an entity at any given time.

 That means even two workers of the same type (e.g. `UnityGameLogic`) may not have the same responsibilities for a particular entity.
 The **authoritative** worker (i.e. the one that has write-access) may be responsible for executing some logic and updating the entity's component data.
 The **non-authoritative** worker only has read-access, which it may use to drive its own local representation of that entity, but it shouldn't try to update the entity's component values (and wouldn't be able to if it tried!).
 These two workers have _different representations_ of the same entity, even though they are the same type of worker.

 The `Player` entity has a special relationship with the `UnityClient` instance that is authoritative over it.
 That `UnityClient` is running on the gamer's machine, and that gamer "owns" that `Player` entity.
 It's their representation in the world.
 As such, there are big differences between how `Player` entity should be represented on the authoritative client (it should have a camera, collect player input etc.) compared to if the `Player` entity represents someone else in the game.
-The FPS starter project has some additional logic to manage these representations as a way of keeping the code more organised.
+The FPS Starter Project has some additional logic to manage these representations as a way of keeping the code more organised.

 Authority is a tricky topic with SpatialOS, particularly as write-access is actually defined on a per-component basis rather than a per-entity basis.
 You can find out more by reading up about [component authority]({{urlRoot}}/content/glossary#authority).<%(/Expandable)%>

-##### Creating a UnityClient entity prefab
+##### Create a UnityClient entity prefab

-The FPS starter project contains a health pack prefab named `HealthPickup.prefab` in the folder: `Assets/Fps/Prefabs/`.
+The FPS Starter Project contains a health pack prefab named `HealthPickup.prefab` in the folder: `Assets/Fps/Prefabs/`.
 Have a look at it and create a copy in the `Assets/Fps/Resources/Prefabs/UnityClient/` folder.

 <%(#Expandable title="Can I name the prefab something else?")%>Your choice of prefab name can be anything, but **must** match the string you used for the entity's `Metadata` component when you wrote the entity template function for this entity.

-This is because the FPS starter project uses the GDK GameObject Creation package as part of the MonoBehaviour workflow.
+This is because the FPS Starter Project uses the GDK GameObject Creation package as part of the MonoBehaviour workflow.
 To find out more you can read up about the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).<%(/Expandable)%>

 <%(#Expandable title="What's the best way to create a prefab?")%>Prefabs are the Unity Engine approach for creating templates of GameObject hierarchies.